Japan at a Glance

 Requirements for Expatriates

 You should bring necessary qualifications, hard skills, and experience for specialist positions.
-Most expats hold a diplomatic post, a career as a foreign correspondent, or part of an intra-company transfer.
+Most expats hold a diplomatic post, have a career as a foreign correspondent, or are sent abroad as part of an intra-company transfer.

 Skilled expatriates may be hired as experts in the automotive sector, the construction industry, environmental or medical technology, B2B salespersons for industrial products, or technical translators.
 Other traditional fields of employment for qualified staff, like IT or electronics, are currently on somewhat shaky ground, but they might still be worth a try.